-Defence Lawyers are on social media, including those who represent the insurance companies!
-There have been a series of cases across Canada where lawyers have demanded production of plaintiffs’ Facebook pages in order to use the information against the plaintiff.
+Defence Lawyer are on social media, including those who represent the insurance companies!
+There have been a series of cases across Canada where lawyer have demanded production of plaintiffs’ Facebook pages in order to use the information against the plaintiff.

 Court rules in every province require the parties to disclose any information they have that may be relevant to the matters at issue in litigation.
 This now includes any electronic information, and some courts have been interpreting this to include social websites.

 I have prepared this public legal education memo to help raise awareness about how using social networks can affect your claim.
 The clear message is that plaintiffs who post details of their private lives on a public website risk having all of that information used against them in court.